DETAILED ACTION

 a chuck stage having a conductive mounting surface (¶ [0089]);

-the semiconductor structure for inspection according to Claim 1 to be arranged on the mounting surface in a posture that the second main surface is to be electrically connected to the mounting surface and the protective electrode is to be abutted with the probe needle (¶ [0089-90]).
+Okumura does not disclose the semiconductor structure for inspection according to Claim 1 to be arranged on the conductive mounting surface in a posture that the second main surface is to be electrically connected to the conductive mounting surface and the conductive protective electrode is to be abutted with the probe needle; however, Okumura discloses in this in the inventive embodiment of Figs 1-2 and associated description (¶ [0089-90]).

-Regarding claim 19, Okumura discloses the chuck stage inspection device of claim 18, wherein the probe needle (41; Figs 3,4) is arranged so that an electric current is given between the mounting surface and the probe needle (¶ [0089-90]).
+Regarding claim 19, Okumura discloses the chuck stage inspection device of claim 18, wherein the probe needle (141; Fig 19) is arranged so that an electric current is given between the mounting surface and the probe needle (¶ [0089-90]).

 Regarding claim 2, Okumura discloses the semiconductor structure for inspection according to Claim 1, but does not disclose:

-the surface electrode comprises a plurality of protective electrodes each respectively covering the corresponding main surface electrode in the corresponding inspection region, and each respectively forming a corresponding current path between the second main surface and the corresponding protective electrode.
+the protective electrode comprises a plurality of protective electrodes respectively covering the main surface electrodes in the inspection regions, and respectively forming the current paths between the second main surface and the protective electrodes.

-However, electrical testing (inspection) of a plurality of individual semiconductor die arranged on a wafer (or substrate) at the wafer level, wherein an inspection region or regions is formed on each die, is known in the art.
-See, for example, Metras (step 1103; Fig. 11; ¶ [0091]).
-Accordingly, it would have been obvious to a person having ordinary skill in the art that the semiconductor structure of Okumura may have comprised a plurality of semiconductors structures satisfying the limitation of claim 2.
-One would have been motivated to configure the inspection region this way in to produce a plurality of functional die and/or test die on a wafer (or substrate) each comprising one or more inspection regions (Metras; test structures; ¶ [0091]) using a wafer level manufacturing method wherein a plurality of inspection regions are formed in rows and columns on a wafer, and would have had a reasonable expectation of success because this commonly done in the art.
+Accordingly, it would have been obvious to a person having ordinary skill in the art that the semiconductor structure of Okumura may comprise a plurality of semiconductors structures satisfying the limitation of claim 2 when considered in wafer form, for example, for wafer-level testing.
+One would have been motivated to configure the inspection region this way in to produce a plurality of functional die and/or test die on a wafer (or substrate) each comprising one or more inspection regions (Metras; test structures; ¶ [0091]; or, Thalmann; transistor structures or other structures in which at least one electrical contact is on a first face of a semiconductor die and at least one other electrical contact is on a second face of the semiconductor die; ¶ [0009]) using a wafer level manufacturing method wherein a plurality of inspection regions are formed in rows and columns on a wafer, and would have had a reasonable expectation of success because this commonly done in the art.

 Regarding claim 3, Okumura discloses the semiconductor structure for inspection according to Claim 1, wherein the inspection region is allocated in the first main surface.